 The Seven Principles of Leave No Trace:

 At the heart of Leave No Trace are seven principles for reducing the damage caused by outdoor activities.
-These are:

 Plan Ahead and Prepare

 Be Considerate of Others

 Minimise the Effects of Fire

 - Leave No Trace Ireland promotes and inspires responsible outdoor recreation through education, research and partnerships.
 The programme strives to build awareness, appreciation and respect for Ireland’s natural and cultural heritage and is dedicated to creating a nationally recognised and accepted outdoor ethic that promotes personal responsibility.

 - It encourages all outdoor enthusiasts (e.g. walkers, mountain bikers, canoeists, orienteerers, horse riders) to do their part to maintain those lands used by the public for the benefit of the environment and for future generations.

 Practicing a Leave No Trace ethic is simple.

 Make it hard for others to see or hear you and LEAVE NO TRACE of your visit.

 Dowload the Burren Geopark App a directory with up to date info on activities and service providers in the Burren GeoPark.
 Make use of the vouchers exclusive to App users.